Since the invention of audio and video recordings we have witnessed some amazing things:

 Matthew 27:26-31 — The Roman Trial (Second Scene)

-After having falsely accused, and torturing Him, the Jewish leaders bring Jesus to the Roman governor, Pilate (because although they had sentenced Him to death, only a Roman official could carry out the execution.
+After having falsely accused and tortured Him, the Jewish leaders bring Jesus to the Roman governor, Pilate, because although they had sentenced Him to death, only a Roman official could carry out an execution.

 - Matthew 27:11-25

-- Verses 28-29 - Dressed Him in a robe, reed in hand, crown of thorns like a king and knelt before Him in order to humiliate Him.
+- Verses 28-29: They dressed Him in a robe, put a reed in His hand, plunged a crown of thorns down on His head and mockingly addressed Him as a king, even kneeling before Him in order to humiliate the subject of their torture.

-- Verses 30-31 - Spat on Him, took reed away (as a sign of powerlessness) and beat Him on the head driving the thorns into His skull, while laughing at Him.
-Led Him away to His death.
+- Verses 30-31: They then spat on Him, took the reed away (as a sign of His powerlessness) and beat Him on the head driving the thorns further into His skull, while laughing at Him.
+They then led Him away to His death.

-If you could see from Jesus' perspective, you would see...
-Not one drop of human pity, compassion in their attitude.
-Goal was to totally destroy Him psychologically before they destroyed Him physically.
+If we could see through the eyes of Jesus at this point, what we would notice most of all was that there was not a single drop of human pity or compassion in their attitude.
+As I said, their goal was to completely destroy Him psychologically before they destroyed Him physically.

 Luke 23:26-27 — The Crucifixion (Final Scene)